google/honggfuzz/docs/USAGE.md

 # OBJECTIVE #

   Honggfuzz is a general-purpose fuzzing tool.
 Given an input corpus files, honggfuzz modifies input to a test program and utilize the **ptrace() API**/**POSIX signal interface** to detect and log crashes.
-It can also use software or hardware-based code covberage techniques to produce more and more interesting inputs
+It can also use software or hardware-based code coverage techniques to produce more and more interesting inputs

 # FEATURES #